 Problems with movement can mean people with Parkinson’s:

-- have difficulty with tasks that need small hand movements, such as writing, doing up buttons and shaving
+- have difficulty with tasks that need small hand movements, like writing, doing up buttons and shaving

 - have a weak grip, making it difficult to hold cutlery, pens and so on

 - can find it hard to carry out day-to-day movements, such as rolling over in bed, or getting in and out of the bath.

 As well as difficulties with movement, people with Parkinson’s might have other symptoms, such as tiredness, pain, depression, anxiety, and problems with memory, swallowing, sleep and going to the toilet.

 These are called ‘non-motor symptoms’ and they can have a big effect on your parent's, grandparent’s or family member’s life.